kevanchristmas/kevanchristmas.github.io/_posts/2025-04-29- AI and product II.md

 Agentic AI changes that.
 Optimisation becomes continuous and automatic.
 Margins once protected by opacity are exposed.

-Where [McKinsey](https://www.mckinsey.com/industries/financial-services/our-insights/the-end-of-inertia-agentic-ais-disruption-of-retail-and-sme-banking) described this as the “collapse of inertia,”¹ it might as well be called the **end of margin opacity**.
+Where [McKinsey](https://www.mckinsey.com/industries/financial-services/our-insights/the-end-of-inertia-agentic-ais-disruption-of-retail-and-sme-banking) described this as the “collapse of inertia,” it might as well be called the **end of margin opacity**.
 The subsidy disappears because agents act relentlessly in the customer’s interest.

 Examples are already here: